 Very few small business owners have any formal training in advertising and marketing.
 Many open a new business and then just “wing it.”
 More often than not, the results are disappointing.
-At Radigan Broadcasting Group, LLC, we’re in business to help you do more business.
+At Radigan Media, LLC, we’re in business to help you do more business.

 With the right audience and enough frequency, your advertising dollars can provide a tangible return on investment.
 Our goal is to make your job easier by reaching enough of the right customers to positively impact your business.
 The secret formula for advertising success comes down to this: “What you say times how many times you say it!”

 We don’t just sell advertising.
 We produce marketing campaigns designed to help you grow your business.
 With that in mind, listed below are answers to several Frequently Asked Questions about advertising.